 How to stop comparing and start connecting

-1. Become aware of, and avoid, your triggers.
+1. Become aware of, and avoid triggers.

 Start noticing the situations that cause you to play the comparison game.
-Avoid comparison triggers if you can, especially if the activity or contact doesn’t add meaning or any real value to your life.
+Avoid comparison triggers if you can, significantly if the activity or contact doesn’t add meaning or any real value to your life.

 2. Remind yourself that other people’s “outsides” can’t be compared to your “insides”